I7-Examples/When-in-Rome-2/docs/source.txt

 		now the filled label is stuck to the egg;
 		now the blank label is not stuck to the egg;
 	remove the blank label from play;
-	change the second noun to the filled label.
+	now the second noun is the filled label.

 Check filling it out on:
 	if the second noun is the filled label: